Often Asked Questions:

 - Get the State of Minnesota to give it to MGEC in contract negotiations, or

-- Have an arbitrator award the higher wages to MGEC through contract arbitration.MMB’s first offer for raises are often short of what MAPE and ASFCME received.
-Near the conclusion of the contract negotiation process MMB typically offers the same raises that MAPE and ASFCME received.
+- Have an arbitrator award the higher wages to MGEC through contract arbitration.MMB’s first offer for raises are often short of what MAPE and AFSCME received.
+Near the conclusion of the contract negotiation process MMB typically offers the same raises that MAPE and AFSCME received.

 In the last three negotiations, MGEC had compensation studies jointly completed by MMB and MGEC showing that MGEC wages for many of our members was less than other public sectors in Minnesota.
 This did not compel MMB to offer higher wages; however, it likely influenced an arbitrator to increase the wages for some of our members in the 2015-2017 contract.